sirprize/scribbled/readme.md

 # Scribbled

-Blog aware note-taking app for scribblers and coders.
+Blog aware notes app for scribblers and coders.

 ![Scribbled](https://github.com/sirprize/scribbled/raw/master/media/images/scribbled.png)

 ## Features

++ All-in-one notes and blogging application
-+ Your content in text files under version control
++ Your notes in text files under version control
 + Adapters for [Markdown](http://daringfireball.net/projects/markdown/syntax), [Textile](http://textile.thresholdstate.com/), plain text and HTML
-+ Ideal for code blogging
++ Ideal for code blogging - embed code snippets from external files in your notes
 + Responsive and fluid layout based on [HTML5 Boilerplate](http://html5boilerplate.com/)
 + Third party integrations: Opengraph, Google Analytics etc

+Scribbled is a concrete implementation of [Scrubble](https://github.com/sirprize/scrubble) and merely provides configuration, bootstrapping, templates and stylesheets.
+Use it as the starting point for your own app and start scribblin'

 ## Get Scribbled